Hope in the Heart CIC

 Picture

-Tam has many years' experience of managing Neurodiversity projects, delivering awareness training, screening, signposting and supporting people with diagnoses of dyslexia, dyspraxia, ADHD etc.
+Tam has many years' experience of managing Neurodiversity projects, delivering awareness training, screening, signposting and supporting people with diagnoses of dyslexia, ADHD and overlapping conditions.

-As well as a wealth of collected knowledge from the field and the countless individuals she has worked with, her lived experiences of all these diagnoses , both personally and as a parent, add a powerful extra dimension to her work.
-Read more about Dystinctive Learning here.
+In addition to a wealth of collected knowledge from the field and the countless individuals she has worked with, Tam's lived experiences of such diagnoses , both personally and as a parent, add a powerful extra dimension to her work.

-All of our services are suitable for participants who are unconventional learners, and we are happy to offer bespoke workshops, courses and inspirational presentations on the subjects of neurodiversity and Specific Learning Differences.
+All of our services are suitable for participants who are unconventional learners, and we are happy to offer bespoke workshops and presentations on the subjects of neurodiversity and Specific Learning Differences.

 Please contact us to discuss your requirements.